alexqfredrickson/notes/aws/aws.md

 IAM allows you to generate and download reports that list users, and the status of their credentials (such as passwords, access keys, and MFA devices).

+It is a global service, and is not region/AZ-specific.

 #### Principals

 IAM principals include users, roles, and the root user.